 The primary objective of electrolysis is to help people improve their physical appearance and self-esteem through the permanent removal of unwanted hair.
-Thousands of women, men and teens suffer emotional trauma from superfluous hair growth and feel unattractive and self-conscious.
-This negative self-image and lack of confidence may become problematic in both the workplace and in social settings.
+Thousands of women, men, and teens suffer emotional trauma from superfluous hair growth and feel unattractive and self-conscious.
+This negative self-image and lack of confidence may become problematic in both the workplace and social settings.

 There are many factors within our bodies, which can play a role in the development of unwanted hair.
 Some of the factors are normal, biological changes that we undergo throughout our lives, such as puberty, pregnancy, and menopause.
 Other causes are related to glandular that may elevate levels of androgen hormones.
 These hormones can be responsible for the development of superfluous hair or hirsutism.

 Many people grow excess hair simply because of hereditary factors, while in others; stress, emotional problems, and certain medications encourage the body’s production of androgens, causing excess hair growth.
-The electrologist is trained to recognize hair growth patterns and toward symptoms that may require referral to a physician, most times an endocrinologist
+The electrologist is trained to recognize hair growth patterns and symptoms that may require referral to a physician, most times an endocrinologist

 The good news is that unwanted hair can be removed permanently, through electrolysis treatments.
 The treatment involves placing a sterile probe into the hair follicle and transmitting a small amount of electrical energy into the follicle.
-The current destroys the hair regenerative cells, and the treated hair is then removed from the skin.
+The current destroys the hair’s regenerative cells, and the treated hair is then removed from the skin.
 Once the regenerative cells have been eliminated, there is no possible way for the hair to be reproduced.

-Electrolysis hair removal is the only method approved by the US Food and Drug Administration (FDA) for permanent hair removal and has the best overall result over any other method for ridding hair for a long period of time or even permanently.
+Electrolysis hair removal is the only method approved by the US Food and Drug Administration (FDA) for permanent hair removal and has the best overall result over any other method for ridding hair for a long period or even permanently.

 WHAT IS ELECTROLYSIS?

 It is a procedure, which involves the insertion of a fine wire into the hair follicle releasing a minuscule amount of charge at the hair root thereby cauterizing the blood vessel and preventing the supply of nourishment to the hair.
-Unlike other methods, in electrolysis, electric current is applied with a very fine needle-shaped electrode or metal probe into each hair follicle individually to destroy the
+Unlike other methods, in electrolysis, an electric current is applied with a very fine needle-shaped electrode or metal probe into each hair follicle individually to destroy the

 root.
 Once the cauterization is done hair can never grow again from the same root.
-Hair grows in different stages; growing stage,
+Hair grows in different stages; the growing stage,

 WHY SCIENTIFIC ELECTROLYSIS IS IMPORTANT?

 The procedure of electrolysis may be performed by an ordinary technician even without having the ability to recognize at what stage the hair is.
-The successful and permanent removal of the hair from the root will be possible to be performed only by a person who is an expert and having the required skills obtained by rigorous training and practice and who has the competence to recognize the actual stage the hair is and applies electrolysis scientifically.
-The growth stage is the right stage at which the root of the hair is to be cauterized from the follicle applying the right amount of electric current.
+The successful and permanent removal of the hair from the root will be possible to be performed only by a person who is an expert and has the required skills obtained by rigorous training and practice and who has the competence to recognize the actual stage the hair is and applies electrolysis scientifically.
+The growth stage is the right stage at which the root of the hair is to be cauterized from the follicle by applying the right amount of electric current.
 An overdose of current will damage the skin with a scar.
 Scientific electrolysis techniques can be effectively performed for permanent hair removal only by a professionally trained electrologist.
 Scientific electrolysis ensures no pain other than a tickling sensation and the insertion of the probe tip will not even be felt.
 The scientific electrolysis procedure destroys the root of the hair from the follicle instantly leaving no mark or scar without

 damaging the skin.